 Block management software can help reduce the time and effort required by some of the more manual administrative tasks.
 This way, block managers are able to focus on the task at hand, providing a great service to both the residents of the building and the property owner.

 The use of technology in block management has progressed in leaps and bounds over the past few years, with some excellent solutions on the market to help them improve efficiency, reduce costs and aid compliance.
-Perhaps one of the biggest upsides for black managers is the ability to balance their hands-on work with the need to personally attend to and communicate with residents.
+Perhaps one of the biggest upsides for block managers is the ability to balance their hands-on work with the need to personally attend to and communicate with residents.
 This is a really important part of a block manager’s role.

 What is a block management inspection app?